3x3 basketball at the 2022 Commonwealth Games – Men's tournament

 The men's 3x3 basketball tournament at the 2022 Commonwealth Games was held in a temporary Games-time venue at the brownfield site in Smithfield between 29 July and 2 August 2022.
-The first time a 3x3 basketball tournament was held as part of the Commonwealth Games, hosts England won the gold medal over Australia.
+The first time a 3x3 basketball tournament was held as part of the Commonwealth Games, hosts England won the gold medal defeating Australia in the final.
+Canada won the bronze medal.

 Qualification

 England qualified as host nation and the other nations qualified by FIBA 3x3 Federation Ranking.
 Special arrangements were in place to ascertain the recipient of the quota place earned by Great Britain.